Schaefer's theorem for graphs: Higher arity polymorphisms

-\begin{definition} If an injection $f: V^2 \rightarrow V$ behaves like $X$ on input $(\prec ,\prec )$ and like $Y$ on input $(\prec ,\succ )$, where $X,Y\in\{\maxi,\mini, p_1,p_2\}$, then we say that $f$ is of \emph{type $X / Y$}. \end{definition}
+\begin{definition} If an injection $f \colon V^2 \rightarrow V$ behaves like $X$ on input $(\prec ,\prec )$ and like $Y$ on input $(\prec ,\succ )$, where $X,Y\in\{\maxi,\mini, p_1,p_2\}$, then we say that $f$ is of \emph{type $X / Y$}. \end{definition}

-We would like to emphasize that the term ``canonical'' depends on the structures under consideration; that is, a function $f:V^2 \To V$ might be canonical as a function from $(V;E,\prec)^2$ to $(V;E,\prec)$, but not as a function from $(V;E)^2$ to $(V;E)$, and vice-versa.
+We would like to emphasize that the term ``canonical'' depends on the structures under consideration; that is, a function $f \colon V^2 \To V$ might be canonical as a function from $(V;E,\prec)^2$ to $(V;E,\prec)$, but not as a function from $(V;E)^2$ to $(V;E)$, and vice-versa.
 In the following, we will for this reason carefully specify the structures we have in mind when using this term.

-Observe that canonical functions from $(V;E,\prec)^2$ to $(V;E,\prec)$ also behave regularly with respect to the order $\prec$: this implies, for example, that $f$ is either strictly increasing or decreasing with respect to the pointwise order.
-Fix from now on any automorphism $\alpha$ of the graph $G$ that reverses the order on $V$.
+Observe that canonical functions from $(V;E,\prec)^2$ to $(V;E,\prec)$ also behave regularly with respect to the order $\prec$: this implies, for example, that any such function which is injective is either strictly increasing or decreasing with respect to the pointwise order.

+The structures $(V;E,\prec)$ and $(V;E,\succ)$ are isomorphic by the theory of homogeneous structures (see, e.g.,~\cite{Hodges}), since they are both homogeneous and embed the same finite structures.
+Fix an isomorphism $\alpha$.
+Then $\alpha$ is an automorphism of $G$ which reverses the order $\prec$.
 By applying $\alpha$ to a canonical function if necessary, we may (in the presence of $\Aut(G)$) always assume that all canonical functions $f$ we use are strictly increasing.
 Having that, one easily checks that one of the implications

 and

 hold.
 In the first case, we say that \emph{$f$ obeys $p_1$ for the order}, in the second case \emph{$f$ obeys $p_2$ for the order}.
 By switching the variables of $f$, we can always achieve that $f$ obeys $p_1$ for the order.